 The Center for the Childcare Workforce gives us a profile of the average childcare provider and the challenges they face.
 The daycare workforce is 98% female and one-third of those are women of color.
 The average center-based child care teacher nationwide earns roughly $7.00 an hour, despite above-average levels of education.
 Roughly one-third of teachers are paid the minimum wage.
 Even those at the highest end of the pay scale, who are likely to have a B.A. degree and several years of experience, earn on average barely $10.00 an hour.
 Family child care providers, who care for small groups of children in their own homes, earn even lower wages: providers who are subject to licensing or other forms of regulation earn less than $9,000 per year after expenses, and non-regulated providers earn less than $6,000.
 Despite a high exposure to illness on the job, fewer than one-third of child care workers have health insurance.
 Even fewer have a pension plan.
 Many are expected to work without breaks, and often for extra hours without pay.

 Showing your appreciation to a child care provider need not be an expensive or elaborate gesture.
 Your are sure to warm a caregiver's day simply by taking a moment to remind them how much they mean to you and your child.
 A simple card or gift made by the child would surely be welcome.
 If you purchase a gift for a provider, you may wish to keep it simple.
 Gifts that support their work or help them "pamper" themselves, are always popular.
-If you cannot get a card to the care provider it might be a good idea to think about sending one of Hallmark's funny ecards and send a gift to their house instead.
+If you cannot get a card to the care provider it might be a good idea to think about sending a funny ecard or send a gift to their house instead.